7 Cheap Gluten Free Meals

 The panel topic was ‘Navigating the Money Challenges of Eating Gluten Free’.
 I was excited to be picked for this topic.
 I had been talking about this recently and helping others through my blog with recipes and tips for years.

 There was a fun challenge with this panel.
 We were each given a $100 gift card and had to see how we would use it and how far we could stretch it.

 I knew immediately I would go straight for what families need the most, easy weeknight dinners that are gluten free and dairy free.

 In this post you will find all my tips and tell you how to eat gluten free on a budget.
 I will also share with you the 7 meals I made and how much I paid for each meal.

 This blog post is going to have a lot of information, so grab a gluten free snack and get comfy.

 Is it more expensive to eat gluten free?

-The honest answer to this is yes.
 If you eat just naturally gluten free foods then the cost isn’t go to be that much different.
-But, the reality of that is it does cost more.
+But, the reality is that it does cost more.

 Additionally, the cost of gluten free grains is much higher than regular processed wheat.

 Eating out can also cost more.
 A gluten free bun and pizza crust always has an upcharge.